An explicit definition of inclusive education has not been found.

-Education in the North Korea is universal and state funded schooling by the government.
-The country’s education system is made up of three kinds of schools.
-The main is the general school system.
-The other two schools are schools for continuing education and schools for special purposes which aims to educate talented and exceptional children.
+Education in North Korea consists of universal, government-funded schooling.
+The country’s education system is made up of three kinds of schools: those in the general school system, schools for continuing education and schools for special purposes that aim to educate talented and exceptional children.

 In accordance with the 2003 Law on the Protection of Persons with Disabilities, learners with disabilities receive education in special classes within regular schools or in special schools targeted at learners with physical and mental disabilities.
 Special schools are set up according to the type of disability and needs of the students.
-Special education is provided in Blind Schools, Deaf Schools, and in Colleges for Ex-servicepersons Disabled on Duty, while learners with other disabilities receive education in regular primary and secondary schools with their peers.
+Special education is provided in blind schools, deaf schools and colleges for ex-servicepersons disabled on duty, while learners with other disabilities receive education in regular primary and secondary schools with their peers.

-Children with disabilities at preschool age are brought up at the community kindergartens, such as the Rehabilitation Centre for Children with Disabilities, which provide them appropriate rehabilitation support.
+Preschool-age children with disabilities attend community kindergartens, such as the Rehabilitation Centre for Children with Disabilities, which provide them appropriate rehabilitation support.

-The first educational institution for persons with disabilities (the Wonsan Public Blind and Deaf School) was established in 1947, as a five-year primary school providing free education.
+The first education institution for persons with disabilities, the Wonsan Public Blind and Deaf School, was established in 1947 as a five-year primary school providing free education.
 In 1955 it was divided into the Blind School and the Deaf School.
-With the introduction of the universal compulsory secondary education deaf schools were set up in every province and blind schools by regions in 1959.
-Blind and deaf students can also access tertiary education, such as skills-training schools affiliated to factories or enterprises, colleges, universities, distance educational institutions or on-the-job colleges.
-In 2009, distance education was introduced to also make higher education available and accessible to persons with disabilities.
+With the introduction of universal compulsory secondary education, deaf schools were set up in every province and blind schools by region in 1959.
+Blind and deaf students can also access tertiary education, such as skills-training schools affiliated with factories or enterprises, colleges, universities, distance education institutions and on-the-job colleges.
+In 2009, distance education was introduced to make higher education available and accessible to persons with disabilities.
 In 2010, a pilot initiative was launched to foster inclusive education through workshops on the use of Korean Sign Language and for educators working in the sector.

-A Vocational Training Centre of the KFPD, provides to school graduates specialized training in carpentry, manufacturing of light electrical appliances, garment processing, repairing skills, prosthetic dentistry, massaging, food processing, etc.
+A vocational training centre of the Korean Federation for the Protection of Persons with Disabilities (KFPD) provides specialized training in carpentry, manufacturing of light electrical appliances, garment processing, repairing skills, prosthetic dentistry, massaging, food processing and more for school graduates.

 Preparatory work is under way to designate one primary school in Pyongyang as a pilot school for integrated education and to operate one deaf class.

-The Law on General Education states that local people’s committees are responsible for the registration and enrollment of all school-aged children with no exceptions (art.
-12) Education for all citizens, including persons with disabilities is reaffirmed in the Education Law, Law on Higher Education and Law on the Upbringing and Nursing of Children.
-In accordance with the Education Law, Law on Higher Education, Law on General Education and Law on the Upbringing and Nursing of Children all citizens including persons with disabilities receive free education from kindergartens to universities.
+The Law on General Education states that local people’s committees are responsible for the registration and enrolment of all school-aged children with no exceptions (Art.
+12).
+Education for all citizens, including persons with disabilities, is reaffirmed in the Education Law, Law on Higher Education and Law on the Upbringing and Nursing of Children.
+In accordance with the four aforementioned laws, citizens including persons with disabilities receive free education from kindergarten to university.

 According to the Juche ideology, the country gives primary importance to the education of citizens.
-Special attention is provided to the most vulnerable groups, such as children residing in isolated areas or hit by natural disasters, in mountainous areas and islets, as well as disadvantaged children in orphanages, and to “physically handicapped children” and talented pupils.
+Special attention is paid to the most vulnerable groups, such as children residing in isolated countryside, areas hit by natural disasters, mountainous areas and islets, as well as disadvantaged children in orphanages, ‘physically handicapped children’ and talented pupils.

 In the education sector, the Education Law contains provisions on general compulsory education to children with disabilities and on the establishment of material conditions for the education of ex-servicepersons who are affected by disabilities.
-In particular, the Education Law entrust local government organizations to provide secondary compulsory education to physically disabled children, including to blind and deaf learners (chapter 2, art.
-15)
+In particular, the Education Law entrusts local government organizations to provide secondary compulsory education to physically disabled children, including to blind and deaf learners (Chapter 2, Art.
+15).

-Sector-specific strategies, including in education, for the implementation of the National Strategy for the Economic Development 2016-2020, currently under implementation, also cover persons with disabilities, with long-term and stage-by-stage targets to be attained by the year 2020.
+Sector-specific strategies, including in education, for the implementation of the 2016–20 National Strategy for Economic Development also covered persons with disabilities, with long-term and stage-by-stage targets that were to be attained by the year 2020.

-As example of implementation measure, in 2012 Handicap International launched a project to improve the living and learning conditions of children with hearing and visual impairment in six special schools in DPR Korea.
-Besides the renovation of education premises, schools and dormitories and the supply of educational materials and supportive teaching aids, the project includes the organization of training for teachers and staff of the Department for Special Education on teaching methods and on the adaptation of training courses to the needs of the children.
+As an example of an implementation measure, in 2012 Humanity & Inclusion (formerly Handicap International) launched a project to improve the living and learning conditions of children with hearing and visual impairment in six special schools in DPR Korea.
+Besides the renovation of education premises, schools and dormitories and the supply of educational materials and supportive teaching aids, the project includes the organization of training for teachers and staff of the Department for Special Education on teaching methods and on the adaptation of training courses to children's needs.

-In line with the 1946 Decree on Gender Equality, the 2010 Law on the Protection of the Rights of Women reaffirms the prohibition of any forms of discrimination and lays down the principle of gender equality (art.
+In line with the 1946 Decree on Gender Equality, the 2010 Law on the Protection of the Rights of Women reaffirms the prohibition of any forms of discrimination and lays down the principle of gender equality (Art.
 2).
-In particular, equality is guaranteed in the field of education and culture (art.
+In particular, equality is guaranteed in the field of education and culture (Art.
 18) and provided through equal education access at all levels.
-Women have the right to access tertiary education without restrictions, expect for designated courses (art.
-19)
+Women have the right to access tertiary education without restrictions, except for designated courses (Art.
+19).

 People living in rural or remote areas